WasatchPhotonics/ENLIGHTEN/README_CSS.md

 there would be ways to put a thin white line around a heavier dark line using CSS.
 And there are: several ways, in fact.
-But Qt's CSS rendering engine doesn't seem to support the 'outline' property, nor the 'box-shadow' property, and I couldn't figure out how to successfully create a .QFrame[wpPanel]\:\:after shadow.
+But Qt's CSS rendering engine doesn't seem to support the 'outline' property, nor the 'box-shadow' property, and I couldn't figure out how to successfully create a .QFrame[wpPanel] :: after shadow.

 There are _programmatic_ ways to do shadows / edged panels in Qt, but that would